Travel - Umbria - Itineraries

 from assisi to spoleto

-The path that runs from La Verna in Tuscany, crosses Umbria and finishes in Rome, leads through olive groves and astonishing romantic valleys.
+The path from La Verna in Tuscany crosses Umbria and finishes in Rome, leading through olive groves and stunning romantic valleys.

 In the Umbrian part of the St Francis Way, the itinerary links together several “places” that witnessed the life and preaching of the Saint of Assisi.
-This is a pilgrimage route, intended to relive the lands that the Poor Man walked through on his travels.
+This pilgrimage route was intended to relive the lands that the Poor Man walked through on his travels.

 On the way, you’ll experience both natural and religious places, as the “Franciscan path” passes through towns and villages of great history and rich culture.

-Assisi is one of the most touristed sites of Italy with of course a lot of good reasons, this itinerary will not only take you to the classic sites of interest but will make you discover places off the beaten path where big coach buses do not go.
+Assisi is one of Italy’s most visited tourist sites for many good reasons.
+This itinerary will not only take you to the classic sites of interest but will make you discover places off the beaten path where big coach buses do not go.

 Spello is built on the slopes of Mount Subasio.
 This little town has Roman origins, as several features including the porta Venere and porta Consolare town gates and the remains of a Roman theatre outside the town walls remind us.
 Do not forget to admire the colorful frescoes by Pinturicchio in the church S.Maria Maggiore.

-On the next day, we will cross the Valle Umbra getting to Cannara and then to the hills on the other side of the valley to Collemancio, then the walks will continue on this line of hills down to the valley to Bevagna –to us the quintessential Umbria village- with good food lots of ancient crafts and a medieval soul.
+On the next day, we will cross the Valle Umbra getting to Cannara, and then to the hills on the other side of the valley to Collemancio.
+The walks will continue on this line of hills down to the valley to Bevagna –to us, the quintessential Umbria village- with good food, lots of ancient crafts, and a medieval soul.

-Bevagna, which unlike most Umbrian towns isn’t built on a hilltop, but rather at the confluence of the rivers Timia and Topino.
-During Roman times Bevagna was a prosperous town, as it was situated along the busy trade road, the Via Flaminia, which connected Rome with the Adriatic coast.
-Particularly characteristic are the 2km of 13th to 14th-century town walls which surround most of Bevagna.
+Unlike most Umbrian towns, Bevagna isn’t built on a hilltop but rather at the confluence of the rivers Timia and Topino.
+During Roman times, Bevagna was a prosperous town, as it was situated along the busy trade road, the Via Flaminia, which connected Rome with the Adriatic coast.
+Particularly characteristic are the 2km of 13th to 14th-century town walls surrounding most of Bevagna.
 The heart of this town is the square, ‘Piazza Silvestri’, with its beautiful fountain and two Romanesque churches.
 Do not forget to visit the mosaic of a former Roman bath.
 Your hotel is in the historic center of the village.

-The walk will be by now into wine country, the land of Sagrantino wine the most prestigious red wine of the region, we will get then to the hilltop town of Montefalco also known as the “Balcony of Umbria” and then the quiet village of Castel Ritaldi surrounded by olive groves.
+By now, the walk will be into wine country, the land of Sagrantino wine, the most prestigious red wine of the region.
+We will get then to the hilltop town of Montefalco, also known as the “Balcony of Umbria,” and then the quiet village of Castel Ritaldi surrounded by olive groves.

 Here you will again be walking through a slightly hilly landscape, but the olive groves soon make way for vineyards.
-The hills surrounding Montefalco are famous for the production of excellent wines: Sagrantino and Rosso di Montefalco.
-To reach the town you have to climb because Montefalco is –predictable- built on a hilltop.
-The town is also known as the balcony (‘ringhiera’) of Umbria, because of its beautiful panorama.
+Montefalco’s hills are famous for producing excellent wines: Sagrantino and Rosso di Montefalco.
+To reach the town, you have to climb because Montefalco is –predictable- built on a hilltop.
+The town is also known as the balcony (‘ringhiera’) of Umbria because of its beautiful panorama.
 The St. Francis church is now a fine museum which housing, among other things, frescoes by the Florentine painter Benozzo Gozzoli.
 Do not forget to taste some of the delicious wine in one of the many wine bars.

 Trevi has a dozen medieval churches: the most important is the Romanesque Duomo (S. Emiliano), the shrine of the Madonna delle Lacrime notable for a fresco by Perugino and the former church of S. Francesco, now a museum.
 You will stay in the historic center of the town.

-From the lower hills of the Monti Martani, you will then walk to Spoleto the charming medieval town that hosts the “Festival of the 2 Worlds”, Spoleto and its environs deserves to be explored on foot in the end as the Swiss writer Herman Hesse said, “Spoleto is the most beautiful discovery that I made in Italy, there is such a wealth of beauty almost unknown, mountains, valleys, oak woods, monasteries, and waterfalls!”.
+The Swiss writer Herman Hesse said, “Spoleto is the most beautiful discovery I made in Italy.
+There is such a wealth of beauty almost unknown, mountains, valleys, oak woods, monasteries, and waterfalls!”.

-Spoleto, a pretty hill-town filled with beautiful architecture.
+Spoleto is a pretty hill-town filled with beautiful architecture.
 It is famous for the Spoleto Festival, which takes place every summer (end of June beginning of July).
-In Spoleto worthwhile to visit are the cathedral, the castle, a Roman house, Roman theatre, and many museums.
+Spoleto is worth visiting the cathedral, the castle, a Roman house, Roman theatre, and many museums.
 But Spoleto is not only art and culture, but also food & wine!
-The town has some nice shops with fantastic local products, many cozy bars with terraces and excellent restaurants.
+The town has some lovely shops with fantastic local products, cozy bars with terraces and excellent restaurants.

 The meaning of St Francis’ Way

-The figure of St Francis, towering over Assisi, in reality, accompanies you throughout the journey, speaking to the heart and mind of the traveler about the possibility of leading your everyday life in total harmony with the world, with man, and with God.
+In reality, the figure of St Francis, towering over Assisi, accompanies you throughout the journey, speaking to the heart and mind of the traveler about the possibility of leading your everyday life in total harmony with the world, with man, and with God.